 No lake, no flood

-The lake in question, called Hopi Lake or Lake Bidahochi, stretched about 112 miles (180 kilometers) across Arizona and New Mexico, a length equivalent to Utah's Great Salt Lake.
-The sediments left behind sit atop a great unconformity, a missing period of geologic time, with the 8 million-year-old lake silt blanketing the 225 million-year-old pink mudstone that forms the Painted Desert. [ Grand Canyon in Pictures ]
+The lake in question, called Hopi Lake or Lake Bidahochi, stretched approximately 112 miles (180 kilometers) across Arizona and New Mexico, a length equivalent to Utah's Great Salt Lake.
+The sediments left behind sit atop a great unconformity, a missing period of geologic time, with the 8-million-year-old lake silt blanketing the 225-million-year-old pink mudstone that forms the Painted Desert. [ Grand Canyon in Pictures ]

 Called the Bidahochi Formation, the rocks are evidence of a shallow, ephemeral playa lake, not a deep basin large enough to buzz saw its way through the Grand Canyon, Dickinson argues.